 For every one investor who’s had trouble with our stock, options and ETFs strategies systems and formulas, there have been 50 others who have benefited.
-Many who claim that Chuck Hughes is a scam aren’t debating the overall trade success of our founder or the value of our exclusive trading strategies; they are questioning certain program specifics and guarantees.
+Many who claim that Chuck Hughes is a scam aren’t debating the overall trade success.
+The value of our exclusive trading strategies; they are questioning certain program specifics and guarantees.

 Since some have raised concerns over the Internet, we thought we would address them below:

 Concern: Inner Circle not portrayed correctly.
 Hopefully, this definition will help: the Inner Circle is a web-based trading strategy that provides members with trading signals via a proprietary portion of our website.
 It’s nothing more and nothing less.
 We can’t control how someone uses the recommendations Chuck Hughes provides.

-Concern: Profits don’t show amount of earnings.
+Concern: Profits don’t show the amount of earnings.
 Those calling Chuck Hughes a scam don’t like the fact that our monthly reporting data on profits include percentages.
 Since investments vary considerably from one investor to the next, our style of reporting aims to satisfy the majority, which it does.